airportyh/barber/README.md

 Barber lets you write CSS in Javasript.
 Now you might ask: *why would you want to do that?*

-1. You love Javascript
+1. You swim in Javascript anyway, why not?
-2. Javacript is more programmatic/dynamic
+2. Javacript is more programmatic/dynamic.
+Variables, for example.
-3. Barber automatically handles vendor prefixing of CSS properties for you
+3. Barber automatically handles vendor prefixing of CSS properties for you.
 4. Harness the power of Javascript modules!
 You can now package up CSS as part of your module to be shared between projects and with the rest of the world.

 ## Install